alexott/terraform-playground/README.md

 * [git-credential-for-sp](git-credential-for-sp) shows how to set Git credential for Databricks Service Principal on AWS or GCP.
 * [git-proxy](git-proxy) shows how to set up a Databricks Git Proxy cluster for connectivity to the private Git repositories.
 * [jobs-demo](jobs-demo) demonstrate how to create a simple Databricks workflow with multiple tasks inside.
+* [plan-changes](plan-changes) script that shows a summary of Terraform plan changes